Download: Graphic Designer Application (pdf)

 What training will I receive and how would this job prepare me for my next career move?

-Serving as a Leadership Consultant provides many opportunities, responsibilities, and freedoms that most positions cannot offer at the entry level.
-Here are some of the skills you will develop on a daily basis: facilitation training; professionalism; leadership development; etiquette/dress for success; professional writing; computer training; presentation skills; travel tips; time management; project management; recruitment training; networking; financial planning and budgeting; customer service skills; team courses and team building; confrontation; negotiation
+Serving as Leadership Consultant provides many opportunities, responsibilities and freedoms that most positions cannot offer at the entry level.
+Here are some of the skills you will develop on a daily basis: facilitation training; professionalism; leadership development; etiquette/dress for success; professional writing; computer training; presentation skills; travel tips; time management; project management; recruitment training; networking; financial planning and budgeting; customer service skills; team courses and team building; confrontation; and negotiation.

 How will this job fit into my future plans?

 Serving on the Delta Upsilon Professional Staff can be a springboard to a variety of future opportunities.
 Because of the travel experience and high level of responsibility given to our staff members, many have found success marketing their experience to employers.
 Many former Leadership Consultants have gone on to medical school, law school or pursued other graduate programs.